 In 1996 Barend was invited to assist the European Commissions as a Seconded National Expert with the task to develop and support international scientific networks, again, especially with developing countries as partners.
 During this ‘Science Management Period’ Barend became a driving force behind several other international initiatives, including the European Malaria Vaccine Initiative, the African Malaria Network Trust (AMANET) and the Multilateral Initiative on Malaria.
 In that period he also served as the Chairman of the Malaria Foundation.
 He became intrigued by the opportunities and challenges of international and multilingual networking in the context of the emerging Web technologies.
 He founded one of the first electronic interactive communication systems for science networking with developing countries, SHARED, for which he started to (co-)design thesaurus based concept extraction technologies in order to match across languages and jargon, with the Erasmus University of Rotterdam as the major partner.
 In 1999 he returned to the Netherlands and joined the Netherlands Organization for Scientific Research (The National research Council, NWO) as a senior adviser on International Health Research.
 He was one of the founders in 1999 of the company Collexis, commercializing the technology developed originally by Barend and his colleague Dr. Erik van Mulligen for SHARED.
 As an instrument to enrol the technology under affordable conditions in developing countries, he founded a not-for profit equivalent of Collexis, IntellectuAll.

-Since 2009, Barend is a Scientific Director of the Netherlands Bioinformatics Center (NBIC) His present activities mainly focus on International networking to realise a completely new form of Computer Assisted Distributed Annotation and on-line Knowledge discovery, in close collaboration between Rotterdam, Leiden and Knewco, and largely based on the Knewco Knowlet™ technology combined with Open Access and Open Source Wiki-technology approaches.
+Since 2009, Barend is a Scientific Director of the Netherlands Bioinformatics Center (NBIC) and also Life Science Integrator in the Netherlands eScience Center.
+His present activities mainly focus on nanopublications and in silico Knowledge discovery, in close collaboration between Rotterdam, Leiden and NBIC, Knowlet™ technology (with the start up Euretos) combined with Open Access and Open Source Wiki-technology approaches.